Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ## Code Base

-Our code base is written in typescript.
+Our code base is written in TypeScript.
+We love it because it keeps our code type safe.
+Everything should have a type and `any` should be avoided whenever possible!

 ### A11y

-We generally follow the guidelines and standards in these articles:
+Components should be accessible and we use the following resources as guides:

 - [Google accessibility overview](https://developers.google.com/web/fundamentals/accessibility/)
 - [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/)